ChemistryGal/CS2450-Group-Project/README.md

 ## Introduction

 Hello and welcome to uvSim! uvSim is a virtual machine designed for interpreting BasicML.
+Our app contains a options Menu in the top left, and in this menu you can customer the colors used in this application.
+You can also select a new file as well, and you can also exit the app and through this menu as well.

 ## Getting Started